topazproject/topaz/docs/contributing.rst

 Running Rubyspecs
 ~~~~~~~~~~~~~~~~~

-To run Rubyspecs, you can use the provided ``fab`` tasks.
-To get ``fab`` you
+To run Rubyspecs, you can use the provided `Invoke`_ tasks (executed via the
-must have `Fabric`_ installed.
-The rubyspec and mspec
+``invoke`` or ``inv`` command).
+The rubyspec and mspec repositories have to be
-repositories have to be checked out next to your topaz repository, the spec
+checked out next to your topaz repository, the spec tasks will clone them for
-tasks will clone them for you if they aren't already there.
+you if they aren't already there.

 To just run all specs that should pass::

-    $ fab specs.run
+    $ inv specs.run

 You can also pass additional options, or run just a subset of the specs::

-    $ fab specs.run:options="-V --format dotted",files=../rubyspec/core/array
+    $ inv specs.run:options="-V --format dotted",files=../rubyspec/core/array

 If you encounter failures that you need to tag::

-    $ fab specs.tag:files=../rubyspec/path/to/failing_spec.rb
+    $ inv specs.tag:files=../rubyspec/path/to/failing_spec.rb

 Not that you cannot tag specs that fail or error during load or setup,
 to skip those you have to add them to the list of skipped specs in